ghiscoding/aurelia-nest-auth-mongodb/README.md

 	- [x] Use JWT with Passport and bcrypt for the password encryption while saving in DB
 	- [x] Validate username/password in UI
 	- [x] Add form validation
-	- [ ] Add possibility to update Password in User Profile when using username/password
 - [x] User Signup Frontend
 	- [x] Encrypt password instead of plain text when sending it over the line
 	- [x] Redirect to Profile after doing a sign up
 	- [x] Add form validation
 	- [x] Display warning when trying to signup duplicate email
+- [ ] User Profile
+  - [x] Add user profile detail page
+	- [ ] Add possibility to update Password in User Profile when using username/password
   - [ ] CRUD on User Profile ("Me" controller)
 - [ ] Link/Unlink multiple accounts to a single account
     - [x] Ability to add multiple accounts to an OAuth account
     - [ ] Cleanup NestJS code to do it in 1 action instead of currently 2.